samjlevy/ecephys_spike_sorting/README.md

 ```
 The pipenv executable will be in:

-C:\Users\labadmin\AppData\Roaming\Python\Python37\Scripts
+C:\Users\labadmin\AppData\Roaming\Python\Python38\Scripts

 Add this path to the PATH environment variable.
+If you have paths to other versions in PATH, this one will need to be first in the search list for pipenv to use the correct version.

-You may need to close and reopen the command prompt for the new path to be acknowledged.
+Close the command prompt, and reopen as a user (not as administrator) for the next steps.

-### Install ecephys
+### Install ecephys environment and code

 Clone (or download and unzip) the repo. (https://github.com/jenniferColonell/ecephys_spike_sorting)